guanquntang/bedrock_translator/README.md

 4. Upload a TXT, CSV, or XLSX file
    - Each line in the file will be treated as a separate text to translate
 5. Click "Translate File"
+6. Monitor the translation progress in real-time with the progress bar
-6. The translated file will be automatically downloaded as an HTML file with original and translated text side by side
+7. The translated file will be automatically downloaded as an HTML file with original and translated text side by side

 ## Customizing the System Prompt